themisterpaps/splashdL/README.md

 # Unsplash Bot

-This's is a node.js cli inteface app to download a whole photo colletion on unsplash, just using a collection_id that you can find in the url of the collection on [Unsplash.com](http://unsplash.com);
+This's is a node.js cli interface app to download a whole photo colletion on unsplash, just using a collection_id that you can find in the url of the collection on [Unsplash.com](http://unsplash.com);

 ## Setup
 **Requeriments**